Lots of Independent Consultants and Direct Sales Professionals are familiar with using Facebook Events for hosting Facebook Parties.

 - Plan a Get Together and encourage your new friends to join you with face-to-face fun.
 Remember, it’s all about building relationships!

 - Start a watch Party of public Facebook videos.
 This is neat if your company already has some helpful videos on Facebook or if you have some uploaded on your business page.
 People can comment and ask questions during the string of videos while they play.
+Check out this article to learn more about using Videos for your Online Parties.

 - Use the Units/Social Learning feature for your group, to set up special sections for members to learn more things.
 Ideal for trainings, or have guests learn more about products.